preames/public-notes/pointer-provenance.rst

 **THIS IS AN IN PROGRESS DOCUMENT.
 It hasn't yet been "published".
 At the moment, this is KNOWN to not work.**

 This write up is an attempt for me to wrap my head around the recent byte type discussion on llvm-dev.
+This was me attempting to really wrap my head around `nhaehnie's blog post <https://nhaehnle.blogspot.com/2021/06/can-memcpy-be-implemented-in-llvm-ir.html>`_.
+After working through the problem myself, I stumbled across the same CSE issue he mentions.
+I haven't yet wrapped my head around why the CSE problem is restricted to integer types, but maybe I'd get there with time.
+I'm out of time for the moment.

 .. contents::